NotHeckerHack/Spam-bot-and-a-talk-bot/README.md

 ## infomation
 This is a spam bot so when you do the stop command YOU have to run it again.
 This was coded on replit

+## MUST DO FOR IT TO WORK
+In shell do "pip install discord" and "pip install colorama"